Jeremy Clements: 2007

-Clements did not return to the NASCAR Xfinity Series again until 2007 in which Clements signed with McGill Motorsports to run the last five races of the season in their No. 36 Chevrolet.
+Clements did not return to the NASCAR Xfinity Series again until 2007 when Clements signed with McGill Motorsports to run the last five races of the season in their No. 36 Chevrolet.
 He only finished two races and had a best finish of 23rd at Charlotte Motor Speedway.

 2008

-In 2008, he attempted four races for his family-owned No. 50 team.
+In 2008, Clements attempted four races for his family-owned No. 50 team.
 He qualified for two of them, earning finishes of 22nd and 30th.
-During these two years, he also spent time practicing and qualifying cars for Joe Gibbs Racing in races that conflicted with the Monster Energy NASCAR Cup Series schedule.
+During these two years, he also spent time practicing and qualifying cars for Joe Gibbs Racing in races that conflicted with the NASCAR Sprint Cup Series schedule.

 2009

-For 2009, Clements increased his focus on the Xfinity Series, attempting 13 races and making 12.
-He ran six races in his family-owned No. 50 with a best finish of 16th.
+For 2009, Clements increased his focus on the Xfinity Series, attempting thirteen races and making twelve.
+He ran six races in his family-owned No. 50 with a best finish of sixteenth.
 Shortly before the October race at Kansas Speedway, Clements and sponsor Saxon Group joined forces with JD Motorsports to finish out the season in the No. 0 Chevrolet.
-In his 2nd race with JD, he finished a then-career best 12th at Auto Club Speedway.
+In his second race with JD, he finished a then-career best twelfth at Auto Club Speedway.

 2010

 In the offseason, it was announced that Clements would drive at least the first three races of the 2010 season in the No. 0 for JD Motorsports with sponsorship from Boudreaux's Butt Paste.
 After missing the field at Daytona due to qualifying being rained out, his plans for the rest of the reason were up in the air.
 The No. 0 team was shut down and JD moved Clements to the No. 04.
 He attempted the next two races as planned, but failed to qualify for both of them.
 Clements made his first race of the season in April at Nashville Superspeedway, finishing 22nd.
-He attempted 19 more races, qualifying for 15 of them.
-Clements earned his first career top-10 at Gateway International Raceway in October, finishing 10th and also leading six laps (the first laps led of his career).
+He attempted nineteen more races, qualifying for fifteen of them.
+Clements earned his first career top-ten at Gateway International Raceway in October, finishing tenth and also leading six laps (the first laps led of his career).

 2011

-In 2011, Clements competed in all 34 races, finishing 15th in points.
-He had no top-ten finishes, but had three 14th-place finishes and ten top-twenty finishes during the season.
+In 2011, Clements competed in all 34 races, finishing fifteenth in points.
+He had no top-ten finishes, but had three fourteenth place finishes and ten top-twenty finishes during the season.

 2012

 For 2012, Clements continued in the Xfinity Series with his team.
 He drove two races for JD Motorsports at Richmond and Indianapolis when Ty Dillon was using his 51.
-Clements had two top-10 finishes.
+Clements had two top-ten finishes.